 - Turn dough out onto a lightly floured work surface and knead for five minutes until dough is smooth and elastic.

 - Place in a well-greased bowl, turning once to grease the top.
 Cover and let rise in a lightly warmed place for 1 hour or until doubled in size.

 - Punch down the dough and divide into two equal pieces.
 Shape into loaves and place in 2 greased 9 x 5-inch loaf pans.
 Cover and allow to rise in a warm place for 30 mins or until dough has risen 1 inch above pans.

-- Preheat oven to 350 degrees F. With a pastry brush, lightly brush the tops of the loaves with egg wash before baking.
-Bake for 30 minutes.
+- Preheat oven to 350 degrees F. Bake for 30 minutes.
 Remove from pans and with a pastry brush, lightly brush melted butter immediately after so the crust stays nice and soft.

 Recipe inspired by Amanda’s Cookin’